-Following the London trend of street-stall to bricks and mortar, Piebury Corner was billed as the UK’s “first ever Pie Deli” when it opened earlier this year.
+Following the London trend of street-stall to bricks and mortar, Piebury Corner was billed as the UK’s “first ever Pie Deli” when it opened.
 The story (husband and wife team Nicky and Paul Campbell selling pies, pastries and scotch eggs from their front garden to passing Arsenal fans) is a good one, and their Holloway Road outpost is even better.

 The original Manze’s pie and mash shop was founded here on Tower Bridge Road in 1903 and is still doing a roaring trade today.
 All pies are made from scratch on site, starting with the beef which is minced using only prime cuts.
 As for the liquor, apparently it includes a ‘special secret ingredient’ which they’re not about to divulge now.
 We love the Manze website, which bigs up the fact that Jim Davidson is a regular and boldly states that, ‘It is also said that David Beckham eats here when he is in England.’
 Well you can’t blame a joint for trying.

 Ask a selection of pastry- loving Londoners where to get a decent pie and chances are The Windmill will come up more than once.
-With a pie club, a pie-dedicated You Tube channel and two ‘pie rooms’, there’s little doubt that they take their pastry filling very seriously.
-While they are featuring a one-off steak and beetroot version called ‘The London Barber’ between the 4th-10th, we think a visit to this Mayfair grande boozer should be for life, not just for Pie Week.
+With a pie club, a pie-dedicated You Tube channel and two ‘pie rooms’, there’s little doubt that they take this stuff very seriously.
+The classic steak has won the National Pie Award three times.
+Enough said.
+We think a visit to this grand Mayfair boozer should be for life, not just for Pie Week.

-Events for Pie Week 2013
+And for National Pie Week 2017